tlee08/behavysis/documentation/docs/tutorials/usage_examples/many_experiments.md

 For more information on how to structure a project directory, please see [setup](../setup.md).

-For more information on how a `BAExperiment` works, please see [BAExperiment](../../reference/BAExperiment.md).
+For more information on how a `BehavysisExperiment` works, please see [BehavysisExperiment](../../reference/BehavysisExperiment.md).

 ```python
 proj_dir = "./project"